State Advocacy

 Georgia's Okefenokee Swamp is a 438,000-acre National Wildlife Refuge located in the southeast part of the state.
 It is the largest blackwater swamp in the United States and one of the state's Seven Natural Wonders.
 Home to a variety of rare plant and animal species including the red-cockaded woodpecker, the indigo snake, and the wood stork, the Okefenokee is truly a national treasure!

 Yet the swamp is in danger!
 Twin Pines Minerals, LLC is seeking permits to operate heavy mineral sand mines on Trail Ridge near the swamp.
-The U.S. Fish and Wildlife Service along with respected scientists have warned such mining would unsettle the delicate ecosystem of the area, causing irreversible damage to the wetlands, destroying vital animal habitats, and increasing the frequency of droughts and wildfires in the state.
+The U.S. Fish and Wildlife Service (FWS) along with respected scientists have warned such mining would unsettle the delicate ecosystem of the area, causing irreversible damage to the wetlands, destroying vital animal habitats, and increasing the frequency of droughts and wildfires in the state.

 Biomass